stock2shop/website/content/help/getting-started-dolfin.md

 ## Syncing Customers to Stock2Shop  {#sync-customers}
 Stock2Shop currently does not support the syncing of customers from Dolfin to Stock2Shop.
 At this point in time there are no plans to build out this functionality.
-If customers are a requiremnt, please read up on how to import customers manually in to your client consle, [here](/help/how-it-works-customer-import "Manually import customers into Stock2Shop").
+If customers are a requirement, please read up on how to import customers manually in to your client console, [here](/help/how-it-works-customer-import "Manually import customers into Stock2Shop").

 ## Syncing Orders to Dolfin {#raise-orders}
 By default, Stock2Shop raises orders to Dolfin with the following order details: